 Local recycling facilities in the U.K. will accept tyres, although this is usually capped for personal disposal as opposed to businesses commercial waste.
 Kent in England for example, only allows for 5 tyres to be deposed per visit at a cost of £2.50 per tyre.
 Baling tyres is a cost effective option for tyre disposal, read more about why your business should bale tyres.

-For businesses that require a commercial waste tyre disposal solution, Gradeall can supply high quality machinery that will assist your business in this process.
+For businesses that require a commercial waste tyre disposal solution, Gradeall can supply high quality tyre recycling machinery for sale that will assist your business in this process.
 Get in touch today to see how we can help.

 Using the Gradeall OTR (off-the-road) cutting range, large tyres can be cut down into easy to manage segments weighing under 25Kg which means they can be lifted and moved around by anyone.